The Best Gravel Bikes

 Salsa Journeyman Apex 1 700

 The low price of the Journeyman directly correlates to the heavier weight of this bike.
-The aluminum frame and budget spec combine to make this bike the heaviest in the test.
-Due to this weight and the more conservative geometry, the Journeyman is pretty unlikely to land you on top of the podium in any races.
+The aluminum frame and budget component specification combine to make this bike the heaviest in the test.
+Due to its weight and the more conservative geometry, the Journeyman wouldn't be our first choice for racing, although it could certainly get you out and participating in events.
 We'd also have preferred a tubeless tire setup, but at this price point, we aren't complaining, much.
 Beyond that, if you're looking for a reasonably priced and versatile gravel bike, we think the Salsa Journeyman is worth a look.

 Read review: Salsa Journeyman Apex 1 700